Acoustic Guitar CD- born from the blow of a fall.

 There's more to tell . . .like the doctor's unsure answer when I asked him if I would be able to play guitar again, or the long year and a half of relentless practice.
 It started

 with near-motionless fingers that could barely wrap themselves around the most basic guitar chords, to breaking limits of previous mastery before this ever happened.

 Compositions that I didn't know existed were brought to life from going through that fire.
-My left hand would have to learn to play guitar all over again even though my heart and mind had notions about what to express.
+My left hand would have to learn to play guitar all over again even though my heart and mind knew the way.
 Think of guitar classes, but with half a dozen thick rubber bands wrapped around your fingers as you practice.
 It was something like that.

 About Venture Out

 Eventually I started the process of recording at a St. Louis studio which took another year.
 Once finished, I knew it was something I could not have produced before.
 The CD began to spread by word of mouth but was limited mostly to those who heard me perform somewhere.
 It would be years later and the prodding of friends before those limitations would also fall away.

 If you prefer electric guitar, you might check out Ethospire.com .